shramee/shhtarknet/README.md

 #### Is their a better way?

-There is always a better way to do something.
-We would love to hear from you!
-Please create an issue on the repo.
+There is always a better way.
+Please create an issue, we would love to hear from you!